 The Management Board regularly informs the Supervisory Board and the Accounting and Audit Committee about risk and opportunity management issues.
 Once a year, the Supervisory Board receives a comprehensive written report informing it about the organisation and alignment of risk and opportunity management as well as the current risk and opportunity situation.

-At the same time as the half-year financial report 2014/15 was being prepared, we reviewed and updated the overarching risk and opportunity portfolio for METRO GROUP that was compiled in the previous year.
+When preparing the half-year financial report, we regularly review and update the overarching risk and opportunity portfolio for METRO GROUP that was compiled in the previous year.

 Furthermore, an emergency notification system takes effect if serious risks to our asset, financial and earnings position arise.
 In this case, the Management Board of METRO AG directly and promptly receives the necessary information.